ejboettcher/container-landscape/LXD/README.md

 Supposedly can be compiled for other OS architecture (centos, redhat) but may not be fully functional.

 First-party support for Go and Python API clients.
 Third-party support for Ruby, java, and Node.js API clients.

+LXC images have the ability to run a docker image within them which would provide the security of LXC to a docker container (no root escape concerns).

+LXC containers run as the users UID so escaping the container only allows for unpriveleged access.

+LXC/LXD containers are built similar to how a full virtual mahcine is, this process can leverage existing IT automation tools such as puppet/chef/ansible etc.

+Possibly similar to Singularity, need to investigate whether a user can configure a container.
+In other words, is root access on the host required to get container root (for configuration/installation of software)?

 [1]:https://www.ubuntu.com/containers/lxd